New Opening Hours- 7 Day Service

 - Psychiatric conditions

 Chronic ongoing conditions may be referred to the appropriate speciality outpatient service:

-- Chronic back pain may be referred to orthopaedic or spinal surgery
+- Chronic back pain may be referred to Orthopaedic Spinal Surgeon or to our Physiotherapy Department

 - Chronic abdominal pain may be referred to surgery or gastroenterology

 - Dermatological conditions may be referred to dermatology

 - A chronic headache may be referred to neurology

 Indications for admission: